History of Spain–United Kingdom relations: Anglo-Portuguese Alliance

 In following centuries, Portugal and Britain were closely allied in their politics and wars against Spain, which closely collaborated with France after the Spanish War of Succession (1700–1714) that established the House of Bourbon on the Spanish throne.
-The alliance was renewed in the face of Spain supporting France as an ally and the renewal of their Bourbon compact in the Seven years war.
-In this Spain agreed to attack Portugal and thus invaded in 1762 with a large army.
+The alliance was renewed in the face of Spain supporting France as an ally and the renewal of their Bourbon compact in the Seven Years' War.
+In this war Spain agreed to attack Portugal and thus invaded in 1762 with a large army.
 British troops numbering near 10,000 came to aid the Portuguese.
 In spite of three attempts the Spanish along with their French ally were heavily defeated losing in total upwards of 25,000 men.
-After this Portugal and Spain both became allies during the Peninsula War.

-No further action between the powers took place until 1797 with the French Revolutionary wars.
-Once more Spain and France were allied against Portugal and Britain.
-The Napoleonic wars however saw Spain and Portugal along with Britain being allies in their fight against Napoleon.
+No further action between the powers took place until 1797 with the French Revolutionary Wars.
+Once again Spain and France were allied against Portugal and Britain.
+The Napoleonic Wars however saw Spain and Portugal along with Britain being allies in their fight against Napoleon after he tried occupying Spain in the Peninsular War.

 Age of Exploration

 During the 16th century (1500–1599) there were complex political, commercial, and cultural connections that linked the large powerful Spanish Empire under the Habsburgs with a small but ambitious England.
 The Habsburgs sought allies against France.
-Both countries were constantly in turmoil and it was a love-hate relationship.
-The marriage of Catholic sovereigns –Philip II and Mary Tudor– in 1554 was the high point in a century of negotiations, wars and treaties.
+Both countries were constantly in turmoil or allied in a love-hate relationship.
+The marriage of the Catholic sovereigns –Philip II and Mary Tudor– in 1554 was the high point in a century of negotiations, wars and treaties.
 Philip and Mary got along personally, but there were no children and their retainers displayed mistrust and the marriage lacked in ceremonies and entertainments.
 The death of Queen Mary brought the protestant Queen Elizabeth to the throne, and the two friendly nations became hostile enemies.

 Henry VIII of England, who had made a political match with Catherine of Aragon (a marriage that was later annulled by Henry), made a series of short-lived alliances with Carlos I against France during the Italian War of 1521 and the Italian War of 1542.
 Philip II of Spain married Mary I of England, making Philip king of Spain and of England and Ireland.
 Mary's early death without issue prevented a closer personal union of the countries.